armbrustlab/NWPac_amplicon/README.md

 ```
 source ./03_16S_process.sh
 ```
 This will work fine, *except you'll have to remain connected to the remote instance to keep the processes running.* If you want to be able to disconnect from the remote while your script runs, you'll have to run things in a "screen."
+(We'll use **tmux** instead of **screen**, so techincally, we'll be in a "tmux session" than a screen.)

 ### Running things so you can actually disconnect from the remote computer: Setting up a screen